This post is a list of medical museums in London and will be updated in 2023.

 Anaesthesia Heritage Centre

-Learn about the history of Anesthesia and surgery at the Anaesthesia Heritage Centre.
+Learn about the history of Anaesthesia and surgery at the Anaesthesia Heritage Centre.
 The Centre has historical medical records and a rare book collection.

 The Wellcome Collection is a unique museum that focuses on the scientific perspective on maintaining health and wellness.